emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 # Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM

 Filling simulations of cast parts are very common nowadays.
-Commercial packages exploiting the finite difference (FD) method exist and are readily available, although at a premium price.
-Historically, to my knowledge, all of them are based on the finite difference method due to these simulations being computationally very expensive.
+Commercial packages exploiting the finite difference (FD) method exist and are readily available, although at high cost.
+Historically to my knowledge, all of them are based on the finite difference method due to these simulations being computationally very expensive.
 From the method alone it directly follows:

 -) meshes are structured